arnavguneta/1070CPSC/pa1/README.md

 ### Arnav Guneta

 #### Description
-a program that manipulates a ppm image in the following ways: mirror image (rotated along a vertical axis); upside down image (rotated along a horizontal axis); and a gray scale image with a slightly purple tint.
+A program that manipulates a ppm image in the following ways: mirror image (rotated along a vertical axis); upside down image (rotated along a horizontal axis); and a gray scale image with a slightly purple tint.

 #### Purpose